coderepohub/EventHubReciever/README.md

 2. Note down the Event Hub namespace connection string and keys

 -Note : Add *WindowsAzure.ServiceBus* Nuget Package in the solution
+        Make sure to modify the connectionstrings from *App.config* file in the solution